 There are actually two designed ways to carry your Yeti Tundra 45.
 The more obvious of the two is using their DoubleHaul Handles.
 As a fly fisherman, I can appreciate the name no matter how well they work.
 That said, the handles replace the typical pivoting plastic ones with soft military grade polyester rope and rubberized sliding handholds to stay secure.

-The other designed carry method are the LipGrip Handles molded as part of the main housing.
+The other designed carry method is the LipGrip Handles molded as part of the main housing.
 These simple handholds are pretty well hidden from plain sight.

 You’ll definitely use the Double Haul Handles as a first choice and when carrying the cooler with two people to bear the weight.
 When the load gets heavy and I’m on my own, I go to the LipGrips to put my arms in a better position to carry.